 Ok, maybe "Giant Killer Toads invade South Florida" is a bit melodramatic but it did get your attention and the threat is real.

-The bufo toad (Bufo marinus) (also known as marine toad, giant toad, cane toad) is a huge brown to grayish-brown toad with a creamy yellow belly and deeply-pitted parotoid glands extending down the back(1).
-Adult giant toads generally range in size from 6 to 9in (15 to 23cm), but may get larger(1).
-They are replacing the native southern toad (Bufo terrestris) in the cities of southern Florida(2).
+The bufo toad (Bufo marinus) (also known as the marine toad, giant toad, cane toad) is a huge brown to grayish-brown toad with a creamy yellow belly and deeply-pitted parotoid glands extending down the back(1).
+Adult giant toads generally range in size from 6 to 9in (15 to 23cm) but may get larger(1).
+They are replacing the native southern toad (Bufo Terrestris) in the cities of South Florida(2).

-The first attempted introduction of this toad was in 1936, the Agricultural Experimental Station of the University of Florida imported 200 marine toads from Puerto Rico and released them at Canal Point and Belle Glade in Palm Beach County Florida to control sugar cane pests(2).
-But the current population was released prior to May 1955 near Miami’s airport(2).
+The first attempted introduction of this toad was in 1936, the Agricultural Experimental Station of the University of Florida imported 200 marine toads from Puerto Rico.
+It released them at Canal Point and Belle Glade in Palm Beach County Florida, to control sugar cane pests(2).
+But the current population was released before May 1955 near Miami’s airport(2).
 It is a relatively long-lived toad reaching ages up to ten years(3).

-The bufo toad sits in an upright position when it moves, it hops in short fast hops(3).
-When confronted by a predator, it is able to "shoot" bufo toxin from the parotoid and other glands on the back in the form of white viscous venom(3).
+The bufo toad sits in an upright position when it moves.
+It moves in short, fast hops(3).
+When confronted by a predator, it can "shoot" bufo toxin from the parotoid and other glands on the back in the form of white viscous venom(3).
 The secretions are highly toxic to dogs, cats, and other animals, and can cause skin irritation in humans(1).
 The marine toads are most frequently seen under the street lights of the suburbs(2).

 One of the ways to reduce toads in your yard is to eliminate potential food sources.
 Leaving uneaten pet food out in the yard can attract toads.

-Immediately rinse out the pet’s mouth with a drippy wet wash cloth several times to remove any toxin from the mouth.
-Do not use a hose to rinse the mouth as water can easily be forced into the lungs causing more problems.
-Proceed to the nearest veterinary clinic or emergency clinic as time is of the essence.
-The smaller the pet or the larger the toad, the greater there is a risk of toxicity.
+Immediately rinse out the pet’s mouth with a drippy wet washcloth several times to remove any toxin from the mouth.
+Do not use a hose to rinse the mouth as water can easily be forced into the lungs, causing more problems.
+Proceed to the nearest veterinary clinic or emergency clinic as time is of the essence—the smaller the pet or, the larger the toad, the greater the risk of toxicity.

 ━━━━ Do not attempt to treat this at home ━━━━